MCPCapital/HarmonizeProject/README.md

 **To start the program:**

-* screen
+* `screen`
-* cd harmonizeproject
+* `cd harmonizeproject`
-* ./harmonize.py
+* `./harmonize.py`
 * Type Ctrl+A and Ctrl-D to continue running the script in the background.
-* To resume the terminal session use screen -r
+* To resume the terminal session use `screen -r`
-* Press ENTER to safely stop the program.
+* Press *ENTER* to safely stop the program.

 **Command line arguments:**

-* -v            Display verbose output
+* `-v `           Display verbose output
-* -g #          Use specific entertainment group number (#)
+* `-g # `         Use specific entertainment group number (#)

 **Configurable values within the script:** (Advanced users only)

-* Line 237 - 'breadth' - determines the % from the edges of the screen to use in calculations.
+* Line 237 - `breadth` - determines the % from the edges of the screen to use in calculations.
 Default is 15%.
 Lower values can result in less lag time, but less color accuracy.
-* Line 315 - 'time.sleep(0.01)' - Determines how frequently messages are sent to the bridge.
+* Line 315 - `time.sleep(0.01)` - Determines how frequently messages are sent to the bridge.
 Keep in mind the rest of the function takes some time to run in addition to this sleep command.
 Bridge requests are capped by Philips at a rate of 60/s (1 per ~16.6ms) and the excess are dropped.
-* Run with 'sudo' to give Harmonize higher priority over other CPU tasks.
+* Run with `sudo` to give Harmonize higher priority over other CPU tasks.

 # Troubleshooting

 * "Import Error" - Ensure you have all the dependencies installed.
 Run through the manual dependency install instructions above.
-* No video input // lights are all dim gray - Run 'python3 ./videotest.py' to see if your device (via OpenCV) can properly read the video input.
+* No video input // lights are all dim gray - Run `python3 ./videotest.py` to see if your device (via OpenCV) can properly read the video input.
 * w, h, or rgbframe not defined - Increase the waiting time from 0.75 seconds - Line 330 {time.sleep(.75)} *This is a known bug (race condition).
 * python3-opencv installation fails - Compile from source - [Follow this guide.](https://pimylifeup.com/raspberry-pi-opencv/)
 * Many questions are answered on our Reddit release thread [here.](https://www.reddit.com/r/Hue/comments/i1ngqt/release_harmonize_project_sync_hue_lights_with/) New issues should be raised on GitLab.